hongleizhang/hongleizhang.github.io/_pages/about.md

 # About Me

 Hello!
 This is Honglei Zhang (张洪磊, E-mail: honglei.zhang@bjtu.edu.cn).
-Now I'm a Siyuan Postdoc Fellow in School of Computer Science and Technology, Beijing Jiaotong University and Key Laboratory of Big Data and Artificial Intelligence in Transportation, Ministry of Education.
+Now I'm a Lecture in School of Computer Science and Technology, Beijing Jiaotong University and Key Laboratory of Big Data and Artificial Intelligence in Transportation, Ministry of Education.
 I got my Ph.D. degree in School of Computer Science and Technology, Beijing Jiaotong University (SCST, BJTU), advised by [Prof. Yidong Li (李浥东)](https://faculty.bjtu.edu.cn/8408/).
 Before that, I got my Master degree in SCST of BJTU, advised by [Prof. Jun Wu (邬俊)](https://faculty.bjtu.edu.cn/8620/).
 From October 2023 to October 2024, I am a visiting Ph.D. in [Prof. Zhiqi Shen](https://personal.ntu.edu.sg/zqshen/) and [Xin Zhou](https://xinzhou.me/)'s group at Nanyang Technological University (NTU), Singapore.

 <!--
  and [Dr. Zhenyi Wang](https://sites.google.com/view/zhenyiwang)